-This is the first of four/five videos on English pronunciation and the International phonetic alphabet (IPA)
+This is the first of four or five videos on English pronunciation and the International Phonetic Alphabet (IPA).

 Overall, we’re looking to give you a tool for understanding pronunciation in your own language, so you can apply it to your target language.